Dream Ride

 Dream Ride is the third studio album by Australian indie pop singer G Flip.
 It was announced on 1 July 2025 and released on 5 September 2025.
 G Flip describes the album as a "80s Butch Springsteen fantasy".

 Tour

-The album will be supported with the The Dream Ride Tour across the United States, United Kingdom and Australia between September 2025 and March 2026.
+The album will be supported with The Dream Ride Tour across the United States, United Kingdom and Australia between September 2025 and March 2026.

 Critical reception

 Brooke Gibbs from Future Mag Music said "As a whole, Dream Ride is G Flip's most daring and theatrical album to date.
 Compared to the stripped honesty of About Us and the drum-driven confidence of Drummer, this record is a widescreen production; brash, experimental, sometimes uneven, but always ambitious."

 The Australian said "G Flip's third album intriguing and bizarre, but still a complete mess that soon runs out of petrol".

 Luke Nuttall from The Sound Bardescribed the album as "a testament to G Flip's artistic growth".